 ECSS-E-ST-20-06_0070034

-If the requirements of 6.3.3 and 6.4 are not satisfied, tests in accordance with 6.6.1b shall be performed on a representative sample of the concerned surface material or assembly.
+If the requirements of 6.3.3 and 6.4 are not satisfied, tests shall be performed on a representative sample of the concerned surface material or assembly.

 ECSS-E-ST-20-06_0070035

 The rationale behind the test, the details of the procedure and the test results shall be submitted to the customer for approval.